SichangHe/igem-2022-dku-backup/src/engineering.md

 * ipaD-3xHA

-However, due to limitations in budget & time, we only have JPS-G3-3xFLAG and ipaD-3xHA (inserted into pUC19 plasmids).
+However, due to limitations in budget & time for gene synthesis, we only have JPS-G3-3xFLAG and ipaD-3xHA (inserted into pUC19 plasmids).
 By plasmid extraction, double digestion (*Bam*HI & *Xho*I) and PCR, we successfully obtained the sequences and verified the accuracy by Sanger sequencing, but we don't have csgB or intimin for surface display.

+##### Learn

+Complex sequences including potential harmful genes may impact synthesis efficiency.

 #### Cycle 2